-This is a list of all known chain grocery addresses in Little Rock and North Little Rock between 1925 and 2021, compiled from city directories, telephone books, and other sources.
-It is generated through a live Google Spreadsheet so it reflects the latest information I have.
+This is a list of all chain grocery locations my research has uncovered in Little Rock and North Little Rock between 1925 and 2021, compiled from city directories, telephone books, and other sources.
+There may be some omissions due to incomplete or missing data, etc. and I welcome suggestions and corrections.
+Please read about my methodology for more information about what I do and do not include.

 View and download a copy of this location spreadsheet via Google Sheets.